noodldocs/noodldocs.github.io/2.4/nodes/utilities/logic/states/README.md

 <##head##>
 # States

-This node is used to switch between logical states that each can hold values to transition between.
+This node is used to switch between logical states.
+Each state holds values that can be transitioned between.
 You can define as many states and values as needed.

 ![](./states_visual.gif ':class=img-size-l')

 The state node is often used to create animations on user interactions, and create state machines.
 Learn more in the States node guide

 ![](./states_node.gif ':class=img-size-l')